jlewis92/DevToArticleRepo/markdown/firstPost.md

 - Images are cached by DEV.to, you can force them to update by slightly changing the file name
 - If you edit an article that's published via GitHub, the changes will be reverted on the next run of the Action build
 - Cover images can be pretty finicky and do break the build regularly if you start changing them
+- I created a `local` folder for anything that I didn't want pushed into Git yet.
+I did this by adding `markdown/local/*` to the `.gitignore` file.
+When I want it added to Git, I just move the file into a folder at the same level, and all the images work automatically
+- I've swapped away from using the SpellChecker tool to using LTeX because of the additional grammar checking.